-Psychological defence is society’s common ability to resist undue influence on information and other misleading information directed at Sweden.
-Our collective resistance to disinformation, propaganda and psychological warfare should prevent or make it difficult for an attacker to influence our decisions, perceptions or behaviours.
+Psychological defence is the collective ability of society to resist foreign malign influence activities and other disinformation directed at Sweden.
+Our resilience will prevent or diminish the effects of antagonistic attempts to influence our decisions, perceptions or behaviour.

-Psychological defence aims to ensure as far as possible Sweden’s freedom, independence and an open and democratic society with freedom of opinion and free media, in peacetime, heightened alert and ultimately in war.
+During peacetime as well as a heightened state of alert or war, psychological defence aims to ensure Sweden’s freedom and independence, an open and democratic society with freedom of opinion and free media.

-Many people contribute to psychological defence.
-Free and independent media is a key player along with agencies and institutions, but as an individual you also play an important role.
-By increasing your knowledge and awareness that misleading information exists, how it is spread and how it poses a threat, you reduce the risk of being influenced.
+Many actors contribute to the psychological defence.
+Free and independent media is a key player along with agencies and institutions, but you as an individual also play an important role.
+By increasing your knowledge and awareness regarding disinformation – its existence, how it is spread and can pose a threat, reduces the risk of malign influence affecting our society.

-The Swedish Psychological Defence Agency works long-term and preventively by implementing training and exercises, conducting research, and international cooperation.
-We study and develop methods and spread knowledge to the general population and relevant actors.
-In the short term we closely follow developments both in our immediate area and internationally.
-We identify, analyse and are prepared to act quickly when required.
+The Swedish Psychological Defence Agency works long-term and preventively by implementing training and exercises, conducting research, and through active involvement in international cooperation.
+We study and develop methods and disseminate our knowledge to the general population and relevant actors.
+In the short term we closely monitor and follow the information environment in our immediate area as well as internationally.
+We identify, analyse and are prepared to act rapidly when required.

-We work for collaboration between agencies and other actors in the preventive work and create conditions for coordinated operational action.
+We also facilitate collaboration between agencies and other actors to build preparedness and create conditions for coordinated operational action.

-Misleading information can create anxiety, heighten hatred and doubt and make society more vulnerable.
+Disinformation can generate anxiety, fuel hatred and doubt thereby increasing the vulnerabilities in society.
 This can be exploited by interests that want to threaten and disrupt Swedish society and our independent decision-making.
-It can challenge the life and health of the population, societal functioning and our fundamental values such as democracy, the rule of law and human rights and freedoms.
+In addition it can challenge public health, vital societal functions and our fundamental values such as democracy, the rule of law and fundamental human rights and freedoms.

-By becoming more aware and learning to recognise misleading information you increase your resilience to being affected by it.
-Disinformation depends on people sharing it, so be careful when sharing information and be critical of sources and avoid sharing information you feel hesitant about.
-A good start can be to complete this web course.
-Please note that the web course is held in Swedish.
+By becoming more aware and learning to recognize misleading information you increase your resilience to being influenced by it.
+To have an effect, disinformation depends on people sharing it, and it is therefore important to be watchful when sharing information and employ source criticism.

-When Sweden is hit by serious events that can lead to stress or crises – locally or nationally – you will find confirmed information from agencies and other responsible actors at www.krisinformation.se
+When Sweden is affected by serious events that can lead to societal stress or crises – locally or nationally – you will find verified information from agencies and other responsible actors at www.krisinformation.se